-\ Not enough data for this date: Currently, there is not enough data to provide a complete analysis of this place.
+^{} Not enough data for this date: Currently, there is not enough data to provide a complete analysis of this place.
 Google needs a significant volume of data to generate an aggregated and anonymous view of trends.
 Valencia County

-Retail & recreation -5% compared to baseline
+Retail & recreation -8% compared to baseline

-Grocery & pharmacy +23% compared to baseline
+Grocery & pharmacy +2% compared to baseline

-Parks +9% compared to baseline
+Parks +46% compared to baseline

-Transit stations +3% compared to baseline
+Transit stations -6% compared to baseline

-Workplaces -32% compared to baseline
+Workplaces -17% compared to baseline

-Residential +11% compared to baseline
+Residential +2% compared to baseline

 About this data These reports show how visits and length of stay at different places change compared to a baseline.
 We calculate these changes using the same kind of aggregated and anonymized data used to show popular times for places in Google Maps.
-Changes for each day are compared to a baseline value for that day of the week: - The baseline is the median value, for the corresponding day of the week, during the 5-week period Jan 3-Feb 6, 2020. - The reports show trends over several weeks with the most recent data representing approximately 2-3 days ago-this is how long it takes to produce the reports.
+Changes for each day are compared to a baseline value for that day of the week:

+- The baseline is the median value, for the corresponding day of the week, during the 5-week period Jan 3-Feb 6, 2020. - The reports show trends over several weeks with the most recent data representing approximately 2-3 days ago-this is how long it takes to produce the reports.
 What data is included in the calculation depends on user settings, connectivity, and whether it meets our privacy threshold.
 If the privacy threshold isn't met (when somewhere isn't busy enough to ensure anonymity) we don't show a change for the day.
 We include categories that are useful to social distancing efforts as well as access to essential services.
 We calculate these insights based on data from users who have opted-in to Location History for their Google Account, so the data represents a sample of our users.
 As with all samples, this may or may not represent the exact behavior of a wider population.
+We continue to improve our reports as places close and reopen.
+We updated the way we calculate changes for Groceries & pharmacy, Retail & recreation, Transit stations, and Parks categories.
+For regions published before May 2020, the data may contain a consistent shift either up or down that starts between April 11-18, 2020.
 Preserving privacy These reports were developed to be helpful while adhering to our stringent privacy protocols and protecting people's privacy.
 No personally identifiable information, like an individual's location, contacts or movement, is made available at any point.
 Insights in these reports are created with aggregated, anonymized sets of data from users who have turned on the Location History setting, which is off by default.
 People who have Location History turned on can choose to turn it off at any time from their Google Account and can always delete Location History data directly from their Timeline.
-These reports are powered by the same world-class anonymization technology that we use in our products every day and that keep your activity data private and secure.
+These reports are powered by the same worldclass anonymization technology that we use in our products every day and that keep your activity data private and secure.
 These reports use differential privacy, which adds artificial noise to our datasets enabling high quality results without identifying any individual person.
 These privacy-preserving protections also ensure that the absolute number of visits isn't shared.
 Further resources To learn how you can best use this report in your work, visit Mobility Reports Help.

 To get the latest report, visit google.com/covid19/mobility